 I spent my first year teaching as a Special Education teacher in a resource room setting.
 My students qualified for special education because of learning disabilities, emotional impairments, moderate cognitive impairments, ADHD, and some displayed characteristics of autism.

-Although each student was incredibly unique in his/her needs academically, socially, and emotionally, all of my students were working on their reading skills.
+Although each student was incredibly unique in their needs academically, socially, and emotionally, all of my students were working on their reading skills.
 Many of them shared similar IEP goals of increasing reading fluency, reading comprehension, and reading level.
 But guess what?

 My students were in 5th grade, eleven and twelve years old, and the struggle was real.
-Being illiterate affects you very deeply in most educational settings.
+Being illiterate affects you very deeply in most, if not all, educational settings.
 Most subject-orientated/standard-based schools revolve around curriculums that teach from passages in textbooks for social studies, science, and mathematics.

 I hope these ideas inspire you to foster a love of literacy this year in your classroom.
 It’s always important to take a step back & think about the complex demands that textbooks & a literacy-rich environment places on our students who are struggling to read and our ELs (English Learners).
-Make learning to read SAFE and ENGAGING this year for your students!!